-Three week cultural immersion experience in Reggio Emilia, Italy with an in-depth study of the Reggio Emilia Educational Approach--project work, integration of the arts, and diverse documentation strategies in Italian classrooms.
-Also included are workshops with community agencies of Reggio Emilia; homestay with an Italian family; beginning Italian language lessons; study of the history and elements of the Reggio Emilia Approach; workshops on music and movement across the curriculum and use of recycled materials in the classroom.
-Group tours of Florence, Venice, and other Italian cities; cultural experiences in the community that include museums, art events, family festivals, shopping, theater; and other student-selected activities are optional.
+Three-week cultural immersion experience in Reggio Emilia, Italy, a city of 175,000 people known for its excellent schools as well as cheese, wine making, balsamic vinegar, and textiles/fashion.
+The trip features an in-depth study of the Reggio Emilia Educational Approach--project work, integration of the arts, and diverse documentation strategies in Italian preschool and elementary classrooms.
+Also included are workshops with community agencies of Reggio Emilia; homestay of student pairs with an Italian family; beginning Italian language lessons; study of the history and elements of the Reggio Emilia Approach; workshops on music and movement across the curriculum; and use of recycled materials in the classroom.
+Group tours of Florence, Venice, and other Italian cities; cultural experiences in the community that include museums, art events, family festivals, shopping, theater; and other student-selected activities are readily available.

 Self-selected travel opportunities for students as well as travel before or after the study abroad experience.
 Graduate and undergraduate course options are available.
 Course options include ED 4380/8380; 4390/8370.
 EDEC 3360 and EDEC 8000.
 Course counts for multicultural requirement and can be taken for credit in Music 4000 and/or for elective credits.
 Students may take 3 or 6 credits.
 Open to students especially in education, PRTM, public health, nursing and the social sciences.
 Ratio of faculty to students is strong with an effort to provide a personalized and supportive experience.